 For details about how and where to recycle items like these, check packaging and/or contact your local council about nearby recycling bins and centres.

 WHAT IS RECYCLING FOR KIDS?

 So, how can we go about explaining recycling to kids in the most effective manner?
 Have a look at these fun and alternative ways to get smart about plastic.
 The key is to present the information in a fun and engaging way, rather than lecturing them like it’s a school lesson.
 Use real world examples and make it interesting.
 The following examples will help you do just that:

-- Take them through the process via craft activities.
+Take them through the process via craft activities.
 Gather bottles, cereal packets and tins to make toys.
 Creating robots, boats, and musical instruments from these materials is a great way of making the recycling process fun and interesting for kids.
-Have a look over here for some fun ideas.

 However you do it, always keep in mind the main question — what is recycling for kids?
 That way you can give them current information, facts and figures, while keeping things light-hearted, engaging and fun.